samathaluca/fallen/README.md

 ![button layout](assets/defensive_design/capture.jpg)- too close;

-In the real world it is possible that only authorised admin access will be able to delete stories in the future. we will be so keen to prevent any barriers to collection of data that login may add the extra effort which will bias the results towards more functional and computer savvy users who are not the user group who will benefit most.
+In the real world it is possible that only authorised admin access will be able to delete stories in the future.
+I am keen to prevent any barriers to collection of data.
+Login adds extra effort plus some online trust both of which bias the results towards more functional and computer savvy users who are not the user group who will benefit most.
-The anticipated solution is likely to be hiding the delete function.
+The anticipated solution was to hide delete function.
 For the purpose of this student project, I have removed the delete button from smaller screens so that accidental deletion is avoided.
 The iphone 5 device rendered the edit and delete button side by side so accidental omission was too likely.
 In the interest of defensive design screens smaller than 350px will not show the delete button on the delete_edit_button.html page.
+Posting my project for peer review in slack promoted a significant debate on whether or not no login effects defensive design.
+One fellow student posted the reminder:

+Important Notes No authentication is expected for this project.
+The focus is on the data, rather than any business logic.

+I will comment on this in testing in more detail but 'login' in search bar reveals the thread and debates from different students.
+Yoni_CI clarified the issue for me and I decided that login will be a barrier to collecting data that is defined in the project purpose.

 5. Form design - simple without thinking too much, effortless. the selection questions prompt users and keep interest rather than being baffling or confusing.